kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 ```

 A _separate table_ of entities stores just the fields that contain **relations** to other entities.
-Here we can also first see the `Query` root type from which queries originate.
-Links from one
+Here we also first see the `Query` root type from which the traversal of queries originates.
+Links
-entity to another may be represented by a single key, but when a relation is to an array of
+from one entity to another may be represented by a single key, but when a relation is to an array
-entities the data structure stores an array of keys.
+of entities the data structure stores an array of keys.
 Any field in GraphQL that isn't marked as
 required may also be nullable, so any link may also be set to `null`.

 ### Are all updates automatic?